-Karen is a Search Consultant for the firm’s Head of School, Key Administrator, International Schools, and Catholic Schools Practices.
+Karen is a Consultant for the firm’s Head of School, Key Administrator, International Schools, and Catholic Schools Practices.
 She also works in our Consulting Group as a Curriculum and Technology Consultant and Executive Coach.

 Karen joined CS&A in 2018 and has partnered with over 30 schools on key administrator and head of school searches.
-She has also consulted on curriculum for Soon Ling School in Shanghai, and made numerous academic presentations at organizations including NAIS, NCGS, CAIS, and NACAC.
+She has also consulted on curriculum for Soon Ching Ling School in Shanghai, and made numerous academic presentations at organizations including NAIS, NCGS, CAIS, and NACAC.

 She joins CS&A from ‘Iolani School (HI), first serving as Dean of Studies before becoming Associate Head of School.
 Prior to ‘Iolani, Karen held several leadership roles in the Hood River County School District (OR), including Vice Principal and Principal.
 She also worked at The Archer School for Girls (CA), where she served as Assistant Head of School, Academic Dean, and Director of Technology.
 Additionally, she worked in various technology positions at Sinai Akiba Academy (CA) and the Redondo Beach Unified School District in California and has taught graduate school education classes for both Portland State University and National University in Los Angeles.